nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func Cheque(id []byte, user interop.Hash160, amount int, lockAcc []byte)
 ```

-Cheque transfers GAS back to the user from contract account\, if assets were successfully locked in NeoFS balance contract\.
-Can be invoked only by Alphabet nodes\.
+Cheque transfers GAS back to the user from the contract account\, if assets were successfully locked in NeoFS balance contract\.
+It can be invoked only by Alphabet nodes\.

-This method produces Cheque notification to burn assets in side chain\.
+This method produces Cheque notification to burn assets in sidechain\.

 ##### Config